BRosenblatt/OhHellScoreKeepingApp/README.md

 ### *Select who won their bids*

-After you finish playing a round, select the "checkmark" on the segmented controls for each player who won their bid.
+After you finish playing a round, select the **checkmark** on the segmented controls for each player who won their bid.

 ### *View player points*
 The "+" column calculates the number points each player received after a round is played.
 This logic depends on whether a player won their bid.